Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

-To help you decide on the best hockey stick – whether you’re looking for the best hockey sticks for forwards, the best hockey sticks for defensemen, or trying to find the ideal field hockey stick for beginners or youth – we’ve done the research and testing to narrow down the field and highlight some of the best performers.
+To help you decide on the best hockey stick – whether you’re looking for the best hockey sticks for forwards, the best hockey sticks for defensemen, or trying to find the ideal field hockey stick for beginners or youth – we’ve done the research to narrow down the field and highlight some of the best performers.
 We considered lightness, flex and puck release, as well as the size and angle of the blade, and for street hockey sticks we also considered durability and scuff resistance.

 Our top pick is the Franklin Sports NHL SX Comp 1010 Street Tech Hockey Stick.
 A no-frills, highly durable stick with a replaceable high impact polymer head and multi-ply poplar and birch wood shaft, it stands up to abuse while remaining light enough for youth and beginners to use comfortably.
 Keep reading to learn more about other high-end hockey sticks available for purchase.

 WHY WE LIKE IT: The best street hockey stick on our list and also a good pick if you’re looking for the best beginner hockey stick, this lightweight model has a strong, replaceable polymer head and a drilled blade for easier shooting.

 This NHL branded and licensed hockey stick is a basic but very durable and cost effective piece of equipment.
 If you’re a hockey player, you need to add this stick to your sports equipment.
 With a lightweight but sturdy birchwood and poplar handle and a replaceable high-impact polymer blade, it stands up to the abuse of field and street hockey seasons, and it’s easy for kids to pick up, making it a good choice if you’re looking for the best hockey stick for beginners.